Strength After 60: The Key Workout to Keep You Active

 Anúncios

-As people age, maintaining physical strength and mobility becomes increasingly important.
+As people get older, it is important to maintain their physical strength and mobility becomes increasingly important.

 The Benefits of Weightlifting for Older Adults